cogitogroupltd/tekton-helm-chart/README.md

 - DockerHub username and password - required for examples using Dockerhub

-##  2. <a name='Examples'></a>Examples
+##  2. <a name='Examples'></a>Tekton Helm Chart Examples - CI/CD Pipeline Tutorials

+Install the Tekton Helm chart repository:

 ```bash
 helm repo add tekton https://cogitogroupltd.github.io/tekton-helm-chart
 helm repo update tekton
 ```

-Listed below are a series of examples of how to use the Helm chart to achieve common DevOps tasks.
+Listed below are complete examples demonstrating how to use this Tekton Helm chart for common Kubernetes CI/CD tasks and DevOps workflows.

-###  2.1. <a name='SimpleKanikoPipelineExample'></a>Simple Kaniko Pipeline Example
+###  2.1. <a name='SimpleKanikoPipelineExample'></a>Tekton Helm Chart Example: Kaniko Container Build Pipeline

-[Kaniko](https://github.com/GoogleContainerTools/kaniko)  operates without needing a Docker daemon, builds container images without requiring root privileges and more resource-efficient for building images in Kubernetes as it doesn’t require a daemon and operates as a single container process.
+Deploy a complete Tekton CI/CD pipeline using [Kaniko](https://github.com/GoogleContainerTools/kaniko) for secure, daemonless container image builds on Kubernetes.
+Kaniko operates without needing a Docker daemon, builds container images without requiring root privileges, and is more resource-efficient for building images in Kubernetes as it operates as a single container process.

 See example [README.md](./examples/kaniko-build-deploy/README.md)

 ![](./examples/kaniko-build-deploy/2022-10-17-23-36-33.png)

-###  2.2. <a name='SimpleBuildahPipelineExample'></a>Simple Buildah Pipeline Example
+###  2.2. <a name='SimpleBuildahPipelineExample'></a>Tekton Helm Chart Example: Buildah Container Build Pipeline

-[Buildah](https://buildah.io/) is designed to be lightweight and operates without a long-running daemon, unlike Docker.
-This can be beneficial when running inside a container on Kubernetes, where you may want a more streamlined and efficient toolchain.
-Buildah allows for more granular control over the image creation process and builds images without requiring root privileges or the Docker daemon.
+Configure Tekton pipelines with [Buildah](https://buildah.io/) for rootless container image builds on Kubernetes.
+Buildah is designed to be lightweight and operates without a long-running daemon, unlike Docker.
+This is beneficial when running inside a Kubernetes container, providing a streamlined and efficient toolchain.
+Buildah allows granular control over the image creation process and builds images without requiring root privileges or the Docker daemon.

 See example [README.md](./examples/buildah-build-deploy/README.md)